Lingopie Review (2026): Is It Worth It to Learn Japanese?

 Lingopie review: screenshot of the Lingopie dashboard showing some of the Japanese video content available

 With Lingopie’s special subtitles, you can read along with the audio, and click on any word you don’t know for an instant translation.
-Any word you look up is automatically added to your words list and flashcard deck so you can review it later.

 You can turn on the subtitles at the bottom of the video.
 These are available in Japanese and/or English.